 Over the last decade, RSS feeds have become far less relevant on the modern internet, with many big RSS tools already closed down, including Google RSS Reader, Yahoo Pipes and of course the eBay RSS Feed.
 It’s only a matter of time before other RSS services shut down.
-You might be relying on RSSGround.com now to drive your WP eBay Product Feeds plugin, but you have to ask just how much longer will it remain operating and supporting your workflow?
+You might have relied on Auction Request previously and now relying on RSSGround.com now to drive your WP eBay Product Feeds plugin, but you have to ask just how much longer will it remain operating and supporting your workflow.

 Even WP eBay Product Feeds have announced there will be no new features and has been “on its last legs for a while”.

 Plan your migration now, don’t wait until your sites are suddenly failing.